-- On-peak resources-These resources do not receive dispatch instructions from the ISO.
+In passive-demand-resource programs, resources do not receive dispatch instructions from the ISO.
 Instead, they curtail their electricity use at set times throughout the year.
+The ISO administered the following passive-demand-resource programs during 2012:

-On-peak resources must reduce consumption during summer peak hours (nonholiday weekdays, 1:00 p.m. to 5:00 p.m., during June, July, and August) and winter peak hours (nonholiday weekdays, 5:00 p.m. to 7:00 p.m., during December and January). - Seasonal-peak resources-These resources do not receive dispatch instructions from the ISO.
-Instead, they curtail their electricity use at set times throughout the year.
-Seasonal-peak resources must reduce consumption during the summer months of June, July, and August and during the winter months of December and January in hours on nonholiday weekdays when the real-time system hourly load is equal to or greater than 90% of the most recent "50/50" system peak-load forecast for the applicable summer or winter season.46
+- On-peak resources-reduce consumption during summer peak hours (nonholiday weekdays, 1:00 p.m. to 5:00 p.m., during June, July, and August) and winter peak hours (nonholiday weekdays, 5:00 p.m. to 7:00 p.m., during December and January). - Seasonal-peak resources-reduce consumption during the summer months of June, July, and August and during the winter months of December and January in hours on nonholiday weekdays when the real-time system hourly load is equal to or greater than 90% of the most recent "50/50" system peak-load forecast for the applicable summer or winter season.